tetcoin/twasm-utils/README.md

 ## Gas counter (wasm-gas)

-For development puposes, raw WASM contract can be injected with gas counters (the same way as it done by Parity runtime when running contracts)
+For development puposes, raw WASM contract can be injected with gas counters (the same way as it done by Tetsy runtime when running contracts)

 ```
-cargo install pwasm-utils-cli --bin wasm-gas
+cargo install twasm-utils-cli --bin wasm-gas
 wasm-gas <input_wasm_binary.wasm> <output_wasm_binary.wasm>
 ```

 ## Externalization (wasm-ext)

-Parity WASM runtime provides some library functions that can be commonly found in libc.
+Tetsy WASM runtime provides some library functions that can be commonly found in libc.
 WASM binary size can be reduced and performance may be improved if these functions are used.
 This utility scans for invocations of the following functions inside the WASM binary:
 - `_malloc`,
 - `_free`,
 - `_memcpy`,